cognitivefashion/slate/source/includes/_visualsearchindex.md

 1. **Visual Browse** (*Show me more like this*) A user clicks on an existing apparel/accessory image in the catalog and visual browse will fetch and display visually similar looking products from the catalog.
 This is a more interactive way of browsing the catalog based on visual search.

-1. **Category based Visual Search/Browse** (*Search the look in a specific category*) The visual search APIs also support searching in a specific category.
-The user can upload any image and specify the category to search in (for example, show me similar looks like this in the `shirts` category).
-To enable this use `visual_search_category` field in the product json.
+1. **Category based Visual Search/Browse** (*Visual Search and Visual Browse in a specific category*) The visual search and visual browse APIs also support searching in a specific category.
+For example, in visual search, the user can upload any image and specify the category to search in (for example, show me similar looks like this in the `dress` category).
+To enable this use `visual_search_category` (for visual search) and `visual_browse_category` (for visual browse) field in the product json.

-`visual_search_category` - A list of categories(or buckets) this product belongs to (for example, `data['visual_search_category'] = ['shirts']`).
+    `visual_search_category` - A list of categories(or buckets) this product belongs to (for example, `data['visual_search_category'] = ['dress']`).
 This field is used to support category based visual search.

+    `visual_browse_category` - A list of categories(or buckets) this product belongs to (for example, `data['visual_browse_category'] = ['sheath dress']`).
+This field is used to support category based visual browse.

     A separate visual search index will be built with images from a particular category.
 While in most cases this will be same as `category` field in principle this field can be differnet.
 For example, `shirts` could be the `category` while the `visual_search_category` could be `women shirts`.

     The field can also support multiple category values.
 For example, `data['visual_search_category'] = ['tops','blouses']`.
 This means that the images corresponding to this product will be included in the visual search index for both `tops` and `blouses`.

 ## Build visual search index